DuggzDev/DataStructures/DS/README.md

 10. T-tree - Though most databases use some form of B-tree to store data on the drive, databases which keep all (most) their data in memory often use T-trees to do so.

+---
+**Linear Search** iterates through a collection one at a time - O(n)

+Advantages:
+1. Fast for searches of small to medium data sets
+2. Does not need to be sorted
+3. Useful for data structures that do not have random access - Linked Lists

+Disadvantages:
+1. Slow for large data sets

+**Binary Search** finds the position of a target value within a _sorted array_, half of the array is eliminated during each step

+**Interpolation Search** "guesses" where a value may be based on calculated probe results

+Advantages:
+1. Average case - O(log n(log (n)))

+Disadvantages:
+1. O(n)

+**Selection Sort** repeatedly finds the minimum element and swaps it into ascending order

+Advantages:
+1. Good for small data sets

+Disadvantages:
+1. Slow for large data sets
+2. O(n^2)

+**Bubble Sort** compares adjacent elements to see if they're in order, if not they switch and the next elements are compared

+Advantages:
+1. Decent for amsll data sets

+Disadvantages:
+1. Slow for large data sets
+2. O(n^2)

+**Insertion Sort** After comparing elements to the left, shift elements to the right to make room to insert a value

+Advantages:
+1. Good for small data sets
+2. Less steps that bubble sort
+3. Best case is O(n) compared to selection sort O(n^2)

+Disadvantages:
+1. Slow for large data sets

+**Merge Sort** recursively divide array into 2, sort in order and then re-combine

+_Run-time complexity = O(n log n)_
+Space complexity = O(n);

+**Quick Sort** moves smaller elements to left of a pivot, recursively divides an array into 2 partitions.

+Advantages:
+1. Good for small data sets

+Disadvantages:
+1. Slow for large data sets
+2. Worst case O(n^2)

+**Recursion** something that calls itself

+Advantages:
+1. Easy to read,write,debug

+Disadvantages:
+1. Slower speed
+2. Uses more memory
  # By James